-'''

 PRINT , "Why you big old stinker!
-That's not between" PRINT , minimum_number, " and ", maximum_number, "!"
+That's not between" PRINT , minimum number, " and ", maximum number, "!"

-'''

 8. After you've finished editing, exit the text editor.
-For example, in nano, type Ctrl-X. If you have made any changes since the last time you typed Ctrl-O, then nano will ask you, near the bottom of the screen,
+For example, in nano, enter Ctrl-X.

+If you have made any changes since the last time you entered Ctrl-O, then nano will ask you, near the bottom of the screen:
-'''

 Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?

 To save your most recent changes to the file (which is probably what you want to do), press the Y key; to avoid saving your most recent changes, press the N key.
-After that, nano will behave the same as if you had typed Ctrl-O.
+After that, nano will behave the same as if you had entered Ctrl-O.

-'''